Do You Have an Advance Directive?

 "An advance directive empowers people to make their own health care decisions," said Doug Van Houten, a registered nurse at Washington Hospital.
 "It gives you a way to get what you want from the medical system, whether you are capable of speaking for yourself or not."

 Washington Hospital is working to raise awareness about advance directives because they are the best way for patients to make their medical care preferences known, he added.
 On April 16, National Health Care Decisions Day, the hospital will have an information table where hospital staff, physicians, and the public can get their questions answered.
-The table will be staffed from 7:30 to 9:30 a.m., 11:30 a.m. to 1:30 p.m., and 4 to 6 p.m.
+The table will be staffed from 7:30 to 9:30 a.m., 11:30 a.m. to 1:30 p.m., and 4 to 6 p.m. in the Main Hospital at 2000 Mowry Avenue, ground floor next to the Cafeteria.

 "We want hospital staff and physicians to be informed so they feel more comfortable talking about advanced directives with their patients," Van Houten said.
 "We also welcome the public to come in and learn more about it."